FYP-Team-5/rag/README.md

 A self-hosted FastAPI service that stores versioned grading rubrics for courses and exams/quizzes.
-It streams original documents to SeaweedFS, stores lifecycle and ownership metadata in PostgreSQL, chunks and embeds documents in the background, and stores the vectors in Qdrant.
+It streams original documents to SeaweedFS, stores lifecycle and ownership metadata in PostgreSQL, chunks documents in the background, directly asks an external model container for embeddings, and writes the vectors to Qdrant.

 The grading service reads rubric metadata directly from PostgreSQL and retrieves exact question-mapped chunks from Qdrant.
 Semantic search remains available for